scicloj/metamorph.ml/README.md

 `evaluate-pipelines` which takes a sequence of metamorph compliant pipeline-fn (= each pipeline is a series of steps to transform the raw data and a model step)

 It executes each pipeline first in `mode` :fit and then in `mode` transform, as specified by [metamorph](https://github.com/scicloj/metamorph) which a pipeline step containing a model should then translates into a train/predict pattern including evaluation of the result.

-The last step of the pipelne function should be a "model", so something which can be trained / predicted.
+The last step of the pipeline function should be a "model", so something which can be trained / predicted.

 This library does not care, what exactly is the last step.
 It calls the whole pipeline in mode :fit and mode :transform and the model step is supposed to do the right thing.

-Here is a well behaving model function from `tech.ml`: https://github.com/techascent/tech.ml/blob/38f523a7cea6465f639df6fc4eecd6b3f4de69d0/src/tech/v3/ml/metamorph.clj#L12 which calls `train` and `preditc` accordingly.
+Here is a well behaving model function from `tech.ml`: https://github.com/techascent/tech.ml/blob/38f523a7cea6465f639df6fc4eecd6b3f4de69d0/src/tech/v3/ml/metamorph.clj#L12 which calls `train` and `predict` accordingly.

 So for each pipeline-fn in the sequence given to `evaluate-models` one model will be trained and evaluated.

 It does this for each pipeline-fn given and each pipeline-fn gets evaluated using each of the given test/train splits.

 This can be used to implement various cross-validation strategies, just as holdout, k-fold and others.

-Each pipeline is typically a variation of a certain standard pipeline, and encapluslates therefore individual machine learning trials with the goal to find the best performing model automatically.
+Each pipeline is typically a variation of a certain standard pipeline, and encapsulates therefore individual machine learning trials with the goal to find the best performing model automatically.

 This is often called hyper-parameter tuning.
 But here we can do it for all options of the pipeline, and not only for the hyper-parameters of the model itself.

 It is of course possible to just have a single pipeline function in the sequence.
 Then a single model will be trained.

-The different pipeline-fns are completely indepedent from each other and can contain the same model, different models, or anything the developper wants.
+The different pipeline-fns are completely independent from each other and can contain the same model, different models, or anything the developer wants.

-This libray does not contain itself functions to create metamorph pipelines including their variations.
+This library does not contain itself functions to create metamorph pipelines including their variations.

 This can be done in various ways, from hand coding each pipeline  or having a pipeline creation function  over to using grid search libraries: https://github.com/techascent/tech.ml/blob/38f523a7cea6465f639df6fc4eecd6b3f4de69d0/src/tech/v3/ml/gridsearch.clj#L111

 A simple pipeline looks like thgis: